 Pentests: Check, but no Mate

-Checklists consider up-front planning of work scope while limiting the freedom and creativity of a pentester.
+Checklists are based on up-front planning of work scope while limiting the freedom and creativity of a pentester.
 While the latter may (not) be a drawback, checklists are all about planning the pentest as a predefined set of tests, according to OWASP Testing Guide or EC-Council methodology.

 Some customers select this approach because it is compelling in being rather straightforward and simple.
 This allows to easily generate security assessment reports.
 Upon conducting a specific set of tests, the client receives the evidence of success or failure of the penetration attempt.
 Thus, one can easily establish the baseline for the project report, making it relatively easy to determine labor intensity, and hence, calculate the project costs.

-The core problem here is that pentests are always limited in time, tempting (and forcing) pentesters to record a negative result for a difficult test vector.
+The core issue here is that pentests are always limited in timeframes, tempting (and forcing) pentesters to record a negative result for a difficult test vector.
 This temptation grows dramatically, especially when the pentesters’ remuneration does not depend on the fact of penetration.